vernonclarke/SPNfinal/README.md

-# SPNfinal

-clay-surmeier@northwestern.edu

-vernon.clarke@northwestern.edu
+# Repository for NEURON Model of Striatal Projection Neurons

-This repository contains a NEURON model of striatal projection neurons built on top of 'striatal_SPN_lib' created by Lindroos and Hellgren Kotaleski 2020:
+TThis repository contains a NEURON model of striatal projection neurons built on top of 'striatal_SPN_lib' created by Lindroos and Hellgren Kotaleski 2020:

     Lindroos R, Kotaleski JH.
 Predicting complex spikes in striatal projection neurons of the direct pathway following neuromodulation by acetylcholine and dopamine.
 Eur J Neurosci.
 2020.